dstepkin/tech-interview-prep/README.md

 1. Read the problem (including constraints)
 2. Understand what exactly need to be done (pen and paper could help)
 3. Define several examples (possibly edge cases) of input data and write down the output
-4. Write down an algorithm (if you can not - use tips or YouTube explanations)
+4. Write down an algorithm (if you can not do it on your own - use tips or YouTube explanations)
 5. Implement it (the first step when you actually need a computer).

 Feel free to use IDE on Step 5 if you are new to your programming language.
 But if you want an interview-like experience